BossNz/kmitl-x/README.md

-# 📦 KMITLX Extension Chrome
+# 📦 KMITLX Extension Chrome Test

 > Transform your KMITL timetable into a sleek, modern, and user-friendly interface